-Shortly after announcing her pregnancy in September, Arzón told PEOPLE that she wants to change the stigma that expecting mothers are limited when it comes to working out.
+Shortly after announcing her pregnancy, Arzón told PEOPLE that she wants to change the stigma that expecting mothers are limited when it comes to working out.

 "My entire mission in going through this for the first time myself is to focus on what I can do, rather than what I can't," she said.
 "I feel like the conversation around pregnancy — especially an aspiring fit pregnancy — is, what are the modifications?
 What can I do, what can't I do?
 And I don't believe in starting from a place of lack and limitations," she said.

 As the first instructor to share her pregnancy so openly with the Peloton community, Arzón said she hopes to inspire other expectant mothers as she embarks on her own journey to parenthood.

 "My mission is to remind folks, women, that they are the most majestic, baddest creatures on this planet," she explained.
 "No matter what birth you're contemplating, no matter how you feel physically, focus on what you can do and let's create areas of opportunity for that power."